developbio/cdc_birth_data/README.md

 - etc.

 So, consider these bash scripts a general framework for interfacing with the CDC birth data.
 If you want access to more variables, go into the [user guides](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm), find the column numbers for the relevant variables, check the raw files to make sure the user guide wasn't incorrect, and then modify the scripts accordingly.

+## System Dependencies
+Your dependencies will vary by operating system.
+There are some R dependencies you might have to install if you're on Linux.
+See `dependencies.sh`.

+Note that the zipped files are in the 100-250MB range.
+So, they may take a while to download and unzip.
+Once unzipped, they are each in the 1-5 GB range.

+If you want to make gifs in R using many years' worth of data (say, more than 10), you should have >8GB of RAM.